Jana1712/BakingDelights---BrowniesFromAnitha/README.md

 Edit
 git clone https://github.com/yourusername/BakingDelights-BrowniesFromAnitha.git
 Open index.html in your browser

+🙌 Support Small Businesses
+This project is a tribute to small businesses and homemade food creators.
+Support Brownies From Anitha by subscribing to her YouTube channel and spreading the word!

 📬 Feedback & Contributions
 Feel free to fork the repository and submit pull requests for improvements.